irya-website/irya-website-papers/README.md

 Python script that uses ADS to construct web page with lists of refereed publications by researchers from the Instituto de Radioastronomía y Astrofísica, Universidad Nacional Autónoma de México.

+The output from this script can be seen [here.](https://www.irya.unam.mx/web/en/research/publications)

 ## Install dependencies

 ```sh